 - provide causal explanations for their own decisions

-In on-road and off-road driving scenarios, the project team will study the requirements of explanations for key stakeholders (users, system developers, regulators).
-These requirements will inform the development of the algorithms that will generate the causal explanations.
+In on-road and off-road driving scenarios, the project team is studying the requirements of explanations for key stakeholders (users, system developers, regulators).
+These requirements are informing the development of the algorithms that will generate the causal explanations.

-The work will focus on scenarios in which the performance of traditional sensors (e.g cameras) significantly degrades or completely fails (e.g. in harsh weather conditions).
-The project will develop methods that can assess the performance of perception systems and adapt to environmental changes by switching to another sensor model or a different sensor modality.
-For the latter, alternative sensing devices will be investigated (incl. radar and acoustic sensors) which can guarantee robust perception in situations when traditional sensors fail.
+The work is focused on scenarios in which the performance of traditional sensors (e.g cameras) significantly degrades or completely fails (e.g. in harsh weather conditions).
+The project is developing methods that can assess the performance of perception systems and adapt to environmental changes by switching to another sensor model or a different sensor modality.
+For the latter, alternative sensing devices (incl. radar and acoustic sensors) are being investigated in order to guarantee robust perception in situations when traditional sensors fail.

-The team has been extending their methods for interpreting and representing observations of the environment in human-understandable terms, which will allow end-users to comprehend algorithmic decisions.
+The team has extended their methods for interpreting and representing observations of the environment in human-understandable terms.
+This is to enable end-users to comprehend algorithmic decisions.
 To this end, they have improved the way that traditional sensors (e.g. cameras, lasers) are used in complex and rare traffic situations.
 However, due to limitations of these sensors under certain environmental conditions (e.g. bad weather, poor illumination), the team has also investigated non-traditional sensors (e.g. radars, microphones) for understanding the drivable surface and for assessing the ability to measure the vehicle's ego-motion.